kaisheng1/cab230-assignment-full/README.md

+## To use it
+Git clone the folder and check out the .env.sample and create your own .env file.

 ## SQL Setup
 The server here uses MySQL for database.
 You will find the downloads here: https://dev.mysql.com/downloads/mysql/ and you should choose one appropriate to your OS.
 Accept the defaults and install as a service if you are using windows.